BlauGroup/RNMC/NPMC.md

 ## The State Database
 There are five tables in the initial state database all of which **must be created by the user**:

+- <span style="color:#0066CC"> initial_state </span>: this table represents the initial species. **This table must be filled in by the user.**
 ```
 CREATE TABLE initial_state (
     site_id            INTEGER NOT NULL PRIMARY KEY,
     degree_of_freedom  INTEGER NOT NULL
 );
 ```

+- <span style="color:#0066CC"> trajectories </span>: this table records each interaction executed during the duration of the simulation.
+For each reaction the seed of the simulation that executed the reaction and corresponding step and time are recorded.

 ```
 CREATE TABLE trajectories (